algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 *Initialization of the position in `car_crtl.v`*

-Finally, to make our car actually move, we need to change the position depending on the direction that our car is heading.
+Finally, to enable the car to move, we must update its position based on the direction in which it is heading.

 ```Verilog
         // Car's movement